-- → Your therapeutic pressure will be pre-set by your healthcare provider. - → Make sure to set up the CPAP device by your bed at head height or lower, where the breathing tube can reach you easily and the power plug can reach the wall safely. - → Try using the mask and CPAP equipment before going to sleep, even if only for a couple of minutes, to get used to the sensation. - → Follow the instructions in your manual, which contains information such as how to start your device and how to adjust different comfort settings.
+- → Your therapeutic pressure will be pre-set by your Sleep Clinic. - → Make sure to set up the CPAP device by your bed at head height or lower, where the breathing tube can reach you easily and the power plug can reach the wall safely. - → Try using the mask and CPAP equipment before going to sleep, even if only for a couple of minutes, to get used to the sensation. - → Follow the instructions in your manual, for example on how to start the device and to learn about the different comfort settings you may need to adjust.